Skip to main content

 Important: You must be on the Builder plan or higher to download your app files.

-Generating App Store files
+Creating App Store files

 When your app is ready for iOS, use your Apple Developer credentials in the Mobile app tab to generate an App Store ready IPA bundle.
 When generation completes, download the file from Base44, keep it in a secure location, and use it when you upload your app to App Store Connect.
-To generate App Store files:
+To create App Store files:

 1. Go to your app editor.